 Most dancers work initially in the corps de ballet in classical ballet, or as part of a small company or chorus.
 Progression to soloist or principal may be possible, but these opportunities are limited, requiring high levels of talent and hard work.

 Employers include a range of companies, such as ballet companies and contemporary dance companies.
 Dancers may perform in musical shows in the theatre, in clubs and cabarets in the UK and abroad, or on cruise ships.
-Some dancers set up their own companies, possibly with funding from the Arts Councils.
+Some dancers set up their own companies, possibly with funding from the Arts Council.

 Career development usually involves moving into other areas, or combining these with performance.